Costa Rica UnCruise Immerses You in All of Nature’s Awe

 And in the excitement of spying not one, but two neon-yellow toucans soon after setting off, we forgot about the energy-sapping humidity that soon slowed our stride down to a mere strolling pace.

-We did lots of hiking on our Alaska UnCruise: Read what it’s like to go wild on an UnCruise Alaska adventure
+We did lots of hiking on our Alaska UnCruise: Read what it’s like to go wild on an UnCruise adventure in Alaska

 Toucan spotting